BUHAVE > Career Guide > What is the Role of an Employer of Record?

 Human Resources Management

-An employer of record’s primary responsibility is to manage a company’s human resources.
-This includes onboarding, paying, and managing supported employees.
+An employer of record’s primary responsibility is to manage a company’s human resources across jurisdictions.
+This includes onboarding, payroll, and supporting employees.
 The client company maintains control over the employees’ workload and everyday roles, but the employer of record handles the employment’s administrative and legal aspects.

 Legal Compliance